 If the course has a short play area, get creative and tackle a variation of golf shots.
 Nail a couple of 'bump and runs', hit a few lob shots from the short side and try to escape from different lies in the bunker.

-You don't want to still be finding your pace control on the third or fourth green.
+You don't want to be working on your pace control on the third or fourth green.

 Know (and follow) your strategy